hqtsm/plist/README.md

 ### Option: `allowMissingSemi` (`boolean`)

-Allow missing semicolon on the last dict item.
+Allow missing semicolon on the last dictionary item.
 Official decoders once allowed this but deprecated and removed it.

 ### Option: `decoded` (`boolean`)